-Itching, hives, or swelling over a large part of your body, as opposed to right where the sting is
+- Itching, hives, or swelling over a large part of your body -- not just where you got stung

-If you have these symptoms, use an Auvi-Q or Epi-Pen (epinephrine shot) if you carry one with you.
+If you have these symptoms, use an epinephrine shot (Auvi-Q or Epi-Pen) if you carry them with you -- always have two on hand.
 Then call 911 immediately.
-You still need to go to the hospital, even if the shot worked.
+You still need to go to the hospital, even if the shot seemed to work.

-If you have itching, hives, or a lot of swelling right around the sting site, but are otherwise OK:
+If you've never had a severe reaction to a sting before, and you just have itching, redness, and swelling right around the sting site, but are otherwise OK:

 To prevent stings:

-Avoid sweet-smelling perfumes and colognes and brightly colored clothing, which attract bees.
+- Avoid sweet-smelling perfumes and colognes and brightly colored clothing, which attract insects.

-Be careful when doing yard work.
-Wear socks and shoes and gloves.
+- Be careful when you do yard work.
+Wear socks, shoes, and gloves.

-Wear long pants and long sleeves outdoors.
-Reduce the amount of exposed skin.
+- Wear long pants and long sleeves outdoors.

 If you're allergic to bee stings, ask your doctor if you should carry epinephrine shots with you.
 Wear a medical alert bracelet or necklace.